-- Taxis, airport limousines, or other local transportation costs.
+- Taxis, airport limousines, ride sharing services, or other local transportation costs.

-Employees will be reimbursed for meal costs and tips up to $32.00 per day consistent with the maximum allowable reimbursement amount set by the Board.
+Meals charged to the System should represent mid-fare selections for the hotel/meeting facility or general area.
+Meal costs and tips should be consistent with the maximum allowable reimbursement amount set by the Board.
 Tips are included with meal charges.
 Expense forms must explain the meal charges incurred.
 Alcoholic beverages will not be reimbursed.

 Employees should request conference rate or mid-fare room accommodations.
 A single room rate will be reimbursed.
 Employees should pay personal expenses at checkout.
 If that is impossible, deductions for the charges should be made on the expense form.

 Employees may seek reimbursement for other expenses incurred while attending a meeting sponsored by organizations described herein by fully describing the expenses on the expense form, attaching receipts.